FriendlyNeighborhoodShane/MinMicroG/INSTALL.md

 it when something goes wrong.
 On the other hand, it will be tied to the Magisk installation and can be removed with it.
  - If you want MinMicroG to be installed as a Magisk module, flash Magisk and boot your phone once to allow Magisk to setup properly.
+If you want it as a KernelSU module, set an appropriate app profile to prevent unmounting for apps.
  - Flash MinMicroG, preferably from recovery.
  - Open microG Settings > Self-Check.
 If "System grants signature spoofing permission" isn't ticked, click on it and grant the permission.